yq-leo/yq-leo.github.io/_pages/cv.md

 Education
 ======
-* Master of Computer Science, University of Illinois Ubrana-Champaign, 2024
+* Master of Computer Science, University of Illinois Urbana-Champaign, 2024
 * B.E. in Computer Science and Technology, Dalian University of Technology, 2022

 <!-- Work experience